volodymyrhudyma/blog/content/blog/yield-expression-implicitly-results-in-an-any-type-because-its-containing-generator-lacks-a-return-type-annotation.md

 };
 ```

-A simple generator function that fetches the data from API and fires an action.
+A simple generator function that retrieves the data from the API and triggers an action.

-The problem is that TypeScript is unable to figure out the type of the **response** variable, so we need to add it explicitly:
+The problem is that TypeScript is not able to figure out the type of the **response** variable, so we have to add it explicitly:

 ```typescript
 function* fetchTodoSaga() {